-- > A verbal reprimand

-- > Sending the pupil out of the class if this allows the situation to be diffused

-- > Expecting work to be completed at home, or at break or lunchtime

-- > Detention at break or lunchtime, or after school

-- Although schools do not have to provide parents / carers with notice of afterschool detentions or the reasons why, we expect schools to make every effort to try and contact parents to notify them of the same day / next day detention and the reason why.

-- > Referring the child / young adult to a senior member of staff

-- > Letters or phone calls home to parents

-- Agreeing a behaviour contract

-- > Putting a pupil 'on report'
+- > A verbal reprimand - > Sending the pupil out of the class if this allows the situation to be diffused - > Expecting work to be completed at home, or at break or lunchtime - > Detention at break or lunchtime, or after school - Although schools do not have to provide parents / carers with notice of afterschool detentions or the reasons why, we expect schools to make every effort to try and contact parents to notify them of the same day / next day detention and the reason why. - > Referring the child / young adult to a senior member of staff - > Letters or phone calls home to parents - > Agreeing a behaviour contract - > Putting a pupil 'on report'

-- > Adding a note to a conduct card

-- > We may use the reflection room in response to serious or persistent breaches of this policy.
-Referral may be made to the reflection room during lessons if they are disruptive, and they will be expected to complete the same work as they would in class.
-The reflection room is managed by the Assistant Headteacher Inclusion.
+- > We may use the Reflection Centre in response to serious or persistent breaches of this policy.
+Referral may be made to the Reflection Centre during lessons if they are disruptive, and they will be expected to complete a reflection sheet and work linked to their subject content.
+The Reflection Centre is managed by Blaine Hancock.

-- > Children / young adults who do not attend a given detention can also be referred to the reflection room
+- > Children / young adults who do not attend a given detention can also be referred to the Reflection Centre.

+- > Internal seclusion

 - > External seclusion, (based at another school)

 - > Directions off-site

-- Managed moves
+- > Managed moves

 - > Suspensions

-- > Permanent exclusion.
+- Permanent exclusion.